Fabeure/Instudy/README.md

 ------

-with Love and Passion of the Team Developper
+with Love and Passion from

 * Saber AZOUZI
 * Idris SADDI